WebAssembly/spec/proposals/gc/MVP.md

 * finally, `ref.as_non_null` is equivalent to `ref.cast ht`, where `ht` is the heap type of the operand

+TODO: Should we remove the latter 3 from the typed function references proposal?

 #### Constant Expressions